LalithaPalleti/WeeklyProgress_Lalitha-/README.md

 TO Do List - (task for week June 16 - June 23 2018)
 - Complete the Exploratory Data Analysis Project and submit the project

+TO DO List - (task for week June 24 - June 30 2018)
+- Complete learning Inferential Statistics Lesson and submit the project